lachlan2k/pot-lcg-cracker/README.md

 # How does it work?

 `java.util.Random` is not cryptographically secure, nor does it claim to be.
 There are a range of tools across the internet that allow you to predict future outputs, given a few input samples.
 However, `java.util.Random` has a special case for when `bound` is a power of two that most of these tools don't cover.
-My tools is designed specifically for this.
+My tool is designed specifically for this.

 ## Why it sucks